Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Adds RFTools Crafter NBT clearing recipes.
 - Increases the Quantum Flux Void Bucket stack size to 64.
 - Reduces the excavation amount of OreExcavation by a single block, so veinmining the maximum amount will return exactly two stacks.
+- Adds a phantom placement marker to show where AE2 Cables and Parts will be placed (AE2-EL).
+- Adds Toasts for completing or cancelling a Crafting Task (AE2-EL).

 ## Text and Quest Updates: